 Skip to content

-Are people ever going to care about our thoughtless mistreatment of environment?
+Are people ever going to care about our thoughtless mistreatment of the environment?
 I mean really care, like viscerally, ache in the gut, care?

 Twenty years ago, I thought the world was on the verge of waking up to the horror of climate change.
 In 1998, coral reefs were bleaching, one after the other, around the world, for the first time ever, simply because the world had got a little bit warmer.
 What a signal!
 Coral reefs around the world turning white overnight, with substantial death of corals following on.
 Far more powerful than a lonely canary falling off its perch deep in a coal mine, this signal was the wake-up call mankind had been waiting for.
 Only, it didn’t happen.
 We did not wake up.